sandeeptasahoo/Computer_Science_Core_Concept-/Design_pattern.md

 Bottleneck analysis
 Trade-off explanation

+# Creational design pattern
+It helps to manage object instantiation, giving encapulation to user.

 # Structural design pattern
+it helps to manage class relationship and hierarchies
 ## ADAPTER PATTERN
 ### Why adapter class is used ?
 ### where it should not be used and why?